 Christina’s World (5 songs for soprano and piano on poems by Christina Rossetti) on April 8, 2017 at the Cincinnati Song Initiative, by soprano Gwen Coleman Detwiler and pianist Marie-France Lefebvre

-When the South Wind Sings (7 songs for soprano and piano on poems by Carl Sandburg) in June, 2017 (date TBA) at SongFest, by a professional fellow soprano and pianist (TBA).
+When the South Wind Sings (7 songs for soprano and piano on poems by Carl Sandburg) on June 24, 2017 at SongFest, by soprano Tabitha Burchett and pianist Riley McKinch.

 Other recent highlights include: